Daniel Mitwali

-Daniel Mitwali (born 20 January 1992) is an Australian football player of Syrian descent.
-He is a defender who is currently playing for Altona Magic SC in the National Premier Leagues.
+Daniel Mitwali (born 20 January 1992) is an Australian soccer player who plays for Altona Magic SC in the National Premier Leagues.

 Reality television

 In 2009, Daniel was chosen from a large pool of young footballers throughout Australia to take part in a reality television program Football Superstar to be aired on Foxtel.
 After proceeding through to the final 15 contestants, he was unable to win the professional contract with A-League club Melbourne Victory.